Last Updated on December 6, 2024

 How do I pay taxes in Ireland as a non-resident landlord and collect rent?

-Non-resident landlords in Ireland have several choices regarding how they handle rent collection and paying tax on rental income in Ireland.
+Non-resident landlords in Ireland have several choices regarding how they handle rent collection and file property tax returns in Ireland.

 1. Tenant tax withholding